Excel Waterfall Charts: How To Create One That Doesn't Suck

 This is the chart we end up with:

-Now the contributions are much more prominent, but there's no obvious indication that the vertical axis does not start at zero which is really bad because the user does not draw the correct conclusion from the visualization.
+Now, the contributions are much more prominent, but there's no obvious indication that the vertical axis does not start at zero, which is bad because the user does not draw the correct conclusion from the visualization.

 4. Add relative contributions in percentages